bsalinas/FiveMoreTopics/README.md

 # Course Structure for Jekyll
 This is an example course website which uses a series of json files to populate what happens in class each week.
+Much of the content shown in the website is data-driven based on these json files, and so at first it can be challenging to follow what is happening.

 ## Installation